rcalixte/wayland-book/src/registry.md

 object ID, but thus far we haven't discussed how objects are created.
 When we receive a Wayland message, we must know what interface the object ID represents to decode it.
 We must also somehow negotiate available objects, the creation of new ones, and the assigning of IDs to them, in some manner.
-On Wayland we solve both of these problems at once &mdash; when we *bind* an object ID, we agree on the interface used for it in all future messages, and stash a mapping of object IDs to interfaces in our local state.
+In Wayland we solve both of these problems at once &mdash; when we *bind* an object ID, we agree on the interface used for it in all future messages, and stash a mapping of object IDs to interfaces in our local state.